“You never get credit for the disasters you avert,” Technology forecaster Paul Saffo told the New York Times in 2013.

 If any problem solver fixes a problem before it ever becomes a problem, they receive no credit for it.
 If they’re concerned with receiving some form of credit, the most advantageous route is to forestall a solution to allow noteworthy events to occur, and then fix it and save the world.
 As we all know, this did not happen in the Y2K scare.

 The theoretical question we asked one another in 1999 was not when it would affect us, because we all knew that.
-The question was how much would it affect our lives?
+The question was how much would it affect our daily lives?
 Few reasonable and rational adults asked the question if it would affect us.
 Due to the fact that computers were still relatively new to us, we considered it a fait accompli that it would affect us.
 We grew up with science fiction movies that revolved around a plot that that which can help man today could one day, and in some way, ruin man in a dystopian manner that no one saw coming.

 My guess is that the recipient of that first theoretical question brought it to a closed-door boardroom, and some of those board members took that question out to other parties, until someone in the media heard the question and thought it might prove to be an excellent ongoing question to ask an audience in ongoing features every week.
 They could start a Tuesday Tech story of the week in which they asked the informed and uninformed what they thought of a problem that wasn’t a problem yet, but could be a problem when the calendar flipped.

 In 1999, we rarely heard the question, can hardware engineers and electrical engineers fix a problem they created?
 The learned fear we’re conditioned to believe, based on the plot lines of so many science fiction movies, is that if we dig deep enough, we’ll discover that this isn’t a human problem at all, but a problem generated by a scary conglomeration of ones and zeroes we call AI (artificial intelligence).
-We knew nothing about the potential of AI in 1999, but we feared it, and its potential, because we feared the unknown.
+We knew little-to-nothing about the potential of AI in 1999, but we feared it, and its potential, because we feared the unknown.
 “AI is here, and there’s nothing we can do about it!” was (and is) the battle cry of conspiracy theorists on radio, in our neighborhoods, and in our work place.
-The truth was much less dramatic.
+The truth is often much less dramatic.

 Was the Y2K scare a tragedy averted by hardware engineers enduring mind-numbing hours of editing, or was the entire affair hyped up through media mis, dis, or mal-information?
 I don’t remember the reports from every media outlet, but how much focus did the round robin hysteria generated by the media place on possible and probable fixes?
 Some suggest if there was a need for a fix, it could be easily accomplished by hardware programmers, and others suggest it was never this world-shaking threat we thought it was.

 The problem for us was that the problem was so much more interesting than the fix.
-Take a step back to December 1999, and imagine this news report, “Here we have a man named Geoffrey James, who says, “If Y2K experts (some of whom had a software background but none a hardware background) ask some electrical engineers about date checking in embedded systems, they will learn that only a complete idiot would do anything resembling the conversion and comparison of calendar dates inside a chip.
+Take a step back to December 1999, and imagine this news report, “Here we have a man named Geoffrey James, who says, “If Y2K experts (some of whom have a software background but none a hardware background) ask some electrical engineers about date checking in embedded systems, they will learn that only a complete idiot would do anything resembling the conversion and comparison of calendar dates inside a chip.
 We use elapsed time, which is a simple, single counter; it takes ten seconds to add to a circuit.

 “I may oversimplifying but ultimately the reasoning doesn’t matter,” Geoffrey continues, “the unfixable system problem either isn’t real or isn’t significant enough to spawn a disaster.
 Because there aren’t any.”
 That rational and reasonable explanation from someone purportedly in the know would’ve gone in one ear and out the other, because for some of us there are no absolutes, and there are no quick fixes.
 When someone dangles the prospect of a simple solution to the simplest problems, we swat them away: